icpc/ccs-specs/Contest_API.md

 | :--------------------------------- | :--------------- | :----------
 | `contests/<id>/organizations`      | application/json | JSON array of [organization objects](json_format#organizations) with properties as specified by [access](#access).
 | `contests/<id>/organizations/<id>` | application/json | An [organization object](json_format#organizations) with properties as specified by [access](#access).

-Note that the first two endpoints must be provided if organizations are used.
-If they are not provided no other endpoint may refer to organizations (i.e. return any organization\_ids).

 ### Teams